Visiting Rongjin Gorgeous Time In Taipei (蓉錦時光)

 In 2022, the space reopened as Rongjin Gorgeous Time (蓉錦時光生活園區), keeping the historic look while welcoming cafés, small shops, and open courtyards.

-If you enjoy seeing history woven into daily life, take a moment to read the outdoor panels or stop by the visitor center.
+If you enjoy learning more about the history, take a moment to read the outdoor panels or stop by the visitor center.

 Rongjin Visitor Center